GOP Looks To Trump's Address To Rally Lawmakers Around An Obamacare Strategy

 The only legislative proposal on the table at the moment is being crafted by House Republicans and guided by House Speaker Paul Ryan.
 Senate Republicans have not authored a plan, nor has the White House publicly outlined much in the way of policy specifics.

-White House aides who briefed reporters on Monday evening would not say how specific the president would be about healthcare in his address.
+White House aides who briefed reporters on Monday evening would not say how specific the president would be about health care in his address.
 They said the speech is being crafted with input from listening sessions the president has held, including on that issue.
-On Monday, Trump met with health insurance executives, and the president held his latest of several meetings with top Congressional leaders.
+On Monday, Trump met with health insurance executives, and the president held his latest of several meetings with top congressional leaders.

 A GOP proposal that's still coming together on Capitol Hill would end the Medicaid expansion enacted in 31 states and eliminate the individual mandate, as well as other taxes created by the Affordable Care Act.
 It would replace the mandate with a tax credit to encourage individuals to buy insurance instead.
 It would also allow higher contributions to health savings accounts, but it would eliminate minimum coverage standards established by the Obama administration and let states decide what services must be covered by insurance.